-Figure 17 Average throughput for the different sequences and network bandwidth shown here with error bars.
+Figure 17: Average throughput for the different sequences and network bandwidth shown here with error bars.

-9.2.7.2 Variable Network Conditions
+5.2.7.2 Variable Network Conditions

 The 10-minute tests show the adaptability of the algorithms to changing network conditions.
 Of the two configurations we used, Slide has one bandwidth level that is too low for two of the sequences we used, and stalls are expected.
 The other, SeeSaw, never falls to a bandwidth that is too low to sustain uninterrupted streaming but is more challenging as it sees sudden large drops in bandwidth.